legendu-net/blog/misc/content/2014-01-21-hadoop-fs-tips.markdown

 **

+## Cat

+    :::bash
     hadoop fs -cat

+## mkdir

+    :::bash
     hadoop fs -mkdir [-p] /path/to/create

-2. Upload a file/directory to HDFS.
+## Upload a file/directory to HDFS.

+    :::bash
     hadoop fs -put [-f]

 The option `-f` overwrite existing files on HDFS.
 However,
 a tricky misunderstanding might happend when you upload a directory using the following command.

+    :::bash
     hadoop fs -put -f /local/path/to/some_directory /hdfs/path/to/some_directory

-    Supppose `/hdfs/path/to/some_directory` already exists,
-    it is not the directory `/hdfs/path/to/some_directory` itself get overwritten but rather files in it get overwritten.
+Supppose `/hdfs/path/to/some_directory` already exists, it is not the directory `/hdfs/path/to/some_directory` itself get overwritten but rather files in it get overwritten.
 If files in `/local/path/to/some_directory` have diffrent names than files in `/hdfs/path/to/some_directory` then nothing is overwritten.
 This might not what you want and can get you bitten.
 It is suggested that you always remove a directory manually using the command `hdfs dfs -rm -r /hdfs/path/to/some_directory` if you intend to overwrite the whole directory.

     hadoop fs -get
     hadoop fs -getmerge /hdfs/path /path/in/linux